 Wildfire Prevention Patrol

-Summit County has partnered with the U.S. Forest Service, local towns and local fire districts to conduct wildfire prevention patrols.
-A four-person U.S. Forest Service crew is patrolling the Dillon Ranger District of the White River National Forest throughout the summer.
+In summer 2018, Summit County partnered with the U.S. Forest Service, local towns and local fire districts to conduct wildfire prevention patrols.
+A four-person U.S. Forest Service crew patrolled the Dillon Ranger District of the White River National Forest throughout the summer.

-The crew will conduct campsite monitoring, visitor contacts and fire-prevention messaging throughout the Dillon Ranger District, which is located entirely within Summit County.
-Crew members inform visitors about U.S. Forest Service and Summit County regulations that protect natural resources and prevent wildfires.
-Contact with individuals in undeveloped, dispersed campsites is the top priority.
-In addition to the USFS crew, personnel from the Summit County Sheriff's Office will also conduct fire-prevention patrol work.
+The crew conducted campsite monitoring, visitor contacts and fire-prevention messaging throughout the Dillon Ranger District, which is located entirely within Summit County.
+Crew members informed visitors about U.S. Forest Service and Summit County regulations that protect natural resources and prevent wildfires.
+Contact with individuals in undeveloped, dispersed campsites was the top priority.
+In addition to the USFS crew, personnel from the Summit County Sheriff's Office also conducted fire-prevention patrol work.

-The combined effort is being funded by a coalition of local government agencies.
-Summit County is contributing $86,000 and in-kind services; the local towns and fire districts are contributing an additional $50,000.
-The Forest Service is providing training, supervision, housing, vehicles and equipment for the USFS crew.
-Summit County is also conducting public education and outreach on wildfire prevention.
+The combined effort was funded by a coalition of local government agencies.
+Summit County contributed $86,000 as well as in-kind services; the local towns and fire districts contributed an additional $50,000.
+The Forest Service provided training, supervision, housing, vehicles and equipment for the USFS crew.
+Summit County also conducted public education and outreach on wildfire prevention.

 - Baby supplies (bottles, formula, diapers, baby food)